i7c/ulcer/README.md

 * Process watchdog: Ulcer now surveils the child processes it spawns and restarts failed ones.
 Poorly written event sources can still provide their services more or less reliably.
+* Graceful shutdown can be initiated via SIGUSR1

 Usage
 =====